lucapette/website/content/writing/the-appeal-of-static-typing.md

 say but I _do not_ care enough for the pedant causation versus correlation conversation.

-It's a combination of things really:
+I enjoy writing tests in statically typed languages more for a variety of
+reasons:

-- the statically checked types cover a lot of ground I would have to test otherwise.
+- the compiler cover a lot of ground.
+I wrote many more tests in dynamically typed languages.
 - Integrations tests are easier to write because of the available tooling
-- The statically typed languages I worked with are so much faster than the dynamically typed ones that it's relevant even in the context of testing.
-I love faster feedback loops.
+- The statically typed languages I worked with are so much faster than the dynamically typed ones that the effect is visible in testing as well.

 ## The editing experience

-To me, the appeal of static typing is much more evident when it comes to editing.
+To me, the appeal of static typing is evident when it comes to editing.
 Here's what I use right now:

 - IntelliJ for Java and Kotlin
 - VS code for TypeScript and Go